Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Gloucestershire and are not the council.
 About us

-The Cabinet of Gloucestershire Council met on Wednesday 22 April 2026 to discuss and approve several key initiatives aimed at strengthening the council's future.
-Significant decisions included the approval of the Stronger Futures
+The Cabinet of Gloucestershire Council met on Wednesday 22 April 2026 to approve a significant transformation programme, adopt a new economic growth plan for the county, and make decisions on several key service reviews and infrastructure projects.
+The meeting saw the approval of the Stronger Futures

 Creating a Stronger Future (Stronger Futures